Hint at an axion-like particle from the redshift dependence of blazar spectra: INTRODUCTION

-Unfortunately, the observational results do not provide any {\it direct} information about the intrinsic properties of the sources, as the VHE gamma-ray data strongly depend on the nature of photon propagation.
-Indeed, according to conventional physics the blazar spectra in the VHE range are strongly affected by the presence of the Extragalactic Background Light (EBL), namely the infrared/optical/ultraviolet background photons emitted by all galaxies since their birth (for a review, see~\cite{ebl}).
-However, it should be kept in mind that if some yet-to-be-discovered new physics changes the photon propagation, then some intrinsic source properties that are currently believed to be true may actually be incorrect.
+As a matter of fact, the observational results do not provide any {\it direct} information about the {\it intrinsic} properties of the sources, since the VHE gamma-ray data strongly depend on the nature of photon propagation.
+Indeed, according to conventional physics the blazar spectra in the VHE band are strongly affected by the presence of the Extragalactic Background Light (EBL), namely the infrared/optical/ultraviolet background photons emitted by all stars since their birth (for a review, see~\citealt{ebl}).
+But it should be kept in mind that if some yet-to-be-discovered new physics changes the photon propagation, then some intrinsic source properties that are currently believed to be true may actually turn out to be incorrect.

-We restrict our discussion to the two standard competing models for VHE photon emission by blazars, namely the Synchrotron-Self-Compton (SSC) mechanism~\cite{ssc1,ssc2} and the Hadronic Pion Production (HPP) in proton-proton scattering~\cite{hpp}.
-Both predict emitted spectra which, to a good approximation, have a single power-law behavior $\Phi_{\rm em} (E) = K_{\rm em} \, E^{- \Gamma_{\rm em}}$ for all the considered VHE blazars, where $K_{\rm em}$ is the normalization constant and $\Gamma_{\rm em}$ is the emitted slope.
+The conventional view about the observations of blazars with the IACTs is that the VHE photons impinging on the atmosphere are produced by the blazars themselves through {\it photon emission models}, which can involve either a leptonic~\citep{ssc1,ssc2} or a hadronic mechanism~\citep{mannheim1,mannheim2}.
+In fact, the above-mentioned three IACT collaborations systematically analyze their data using both models.
+The alternative possibility of {\it proton emission models}~\citep{esseykusenko2010} cannot explain flaring blazars at the presently probed energies.
+Indeed, an observed blazars variability shorter than $0.1 \, {\rm yr}$ can be explained by the proton emission model only for $z > 0.20$ at $E_0 > 1 \, {\rm TeV}$~\citep{prosekinesseykusenkoaharonian2012}.
+Hence, throughout this paper we will focus our attention on photon emission models.